The Trithemian Web

-A Trithemian Web™ is an interactive, contemporary, artistic presentation of a cryptogram that when deciphered reveals the ‘Title’ I bestowed on that particular piece.
-And not only that, it reveals my thoughts on a particular subject.
+A Trithemian Web™ is an interactive, contemporary, artistic presentation of a cryptogram that when deciphered reveals hidden elements, the ‘Title’ I bestowed on that particular piece and my thoughts on a particular subject.

 Please read the ‘History‘ to fully understand why I didn’t produce a cryptogram using linear graphics for public display thirty five years ago.
 Over the years, a single issue that no one could solve (including me) stalled the project.
 Simple is an understatement.
 I finally figured it out.

 In conclusion, this website provides all the information you need to decipher a Trithemian Web™.
 Each piece is designed to be solved.
 All you need is a little patience.